JackNicholas/skye-ferry-demo/content/done-and-to-do.md

 ## to do

-* check typefaces for strapline and title - currently using google near-equivalents:
-font-family: 'Roboto', sans-serif;
-font-family: 'Old Standard TT', serif;

 * contact page
+* ✔new page
-*   image
+*   ✔image
 *     locate
 *     size 1280 × 720
 *     prep if need
 *     save and store
-*   change link in body_nav partial
+*   ✔change link in body_nav partial
 *   md page
 *     template / placeholder
 *     add image info
 *     find text
 *   add text
 *   run hugo --baseUrl="/" to get local
 *   test
-*   run hugo again without --baseUrl="/" change image and other urls as nec for deploy
+*   run hugo again without --baseUrl="/" or with github baseUrl to change image and other urls as nec for deploy
 *   git add / ci
 *   git sync with github x 2

+* redirect info@ to jo.glenelg-skyeferry@hotmail.co.uk (was glenelgferry@hotmail.co.uk)

 * how find us page
 * links page